Measurable domatic partitions: Introduction

 We note here the monotonicity of domaticity.
-If $G\subseteq H$ are graphs on a same vertex set $X$, then $G$ admitting a $\kappa$-domatic partition implies that $H$ also admits a $\kappa$-domatic partition.
-Similarly if $\kappa\le \lambda$ are countable cardinals, then a graph $G$ admitting a $\lambda$-domatic partition implies that it admits a $\kappa$-domatic partition.
-Intuitively, domaticity is positively correlated with the ``richness'' of the graph.
+If $G\subseteq H$ are graphs on a same vertex set $X$, then $G$ admitting a domatic $\kappa$-partition implies that $H$ admits the same domatic $\kappa$-partition.
+Similarly if $\kappa\le \lambda$ are cardinals, then a graph $G$ admitting a domatic $\lambda$-partition implies that it admits a domatic $\kappa$-partition.
+Intuitively, the more edges a graph has, the smaller its dominating sets become, and the easier it is to pack more dominating sets into its set of vertices.